kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: February 4th, 2017

+**Today's Progress**: Finished React Todo app, ran through a few more project configs using React, SASS, Babel and WebPack - started a concept site for the recruitmnet businss I work for

+**Thoughts:** Starting actually get the hand of webpack and react.
+Nothing to complex with React yet but lots of fun and really interesting learning about how to strucutre apps rather than sites and how to re-use/modularise code for better maintainance and upgrades

+**Link to work:** I will upload this and share it later, finally!

+--

 ### Day 7: February 2nd, 2017

 **Today's Progress**: Continued the React Todo app.
 Learned about proprs, state, input refs and styled components